sekassel-research/vscode-collab-plugin/README.md

 # Vscode-collab-plugin

-This extention is designed for code servers to synchronize work on projects in real time.
-This synchronization does not work with this extension on different directories.
+This extension is designed to work with code-server and allows for real-time synchronization of work on projects.
+However, it's important to note that this synchronization only works when users are working on the same directory.
+The extension does not support synchronization between different directories or projects, so users should ensure they are working within the same context to ensure seamless collaboration.

 ## Features